-Every year I make a Christmas hamper with the boys for Grandparents, it’s something that not only do I love doing, but it really means so much to the recipient because it has been homemade with love.
+Every year when the kids were little we would make a Christmas hamper for Grandparents, it’s something that not only do I loved doing, but it really means so much to the recipient because it has been homemade with love.
 I just don’t think you can beat it.

 The other thing I start to look out for in mid October is hamper baskets.
 You can get them in so many places but the prices start to get hiked up early November time and you can get some wonderful, unique hampers from flea markets, charity shops and other even car boots.
 I have a bit of a basket fetish at the moment so I could really claim to collect them all year long, but I think it adds such a lovely touch.
 I also love looking out for uniquely shaped bottles, jars and gift boxes.
 If you don’t have them knocking about, make them with the kids with a bit of paper mache – going back to the memory giving, it will mean all the more.

 Here is a little list of what we’ve put in hampers over the last few years, for everything that we do we take a little picture and add it to a book or make a personalised label with it.

 - Clementine and Vanilla Vodka – I wrote about this last year, and I couldn’t not include it in a hamper, my recipe is perfect for a Christmas hamper, especially as it has been requested by virtually everyone!